 3. All committee members must hold graduate faculty member status (full, associate, or adjunct).
 The chair of the committee must hold full graduate faculty member status.

-4. The dean of graduate studies must approve individuals external to Grand Valley as members for thesis or dissertation committees.
+4. The dean of the Graduate School must approve individuals external to Grand Valley as members for thesis or dissertation committees.
 Qualified individuals will be given adjunct faculty member status for three years from the time of approval to serve on the thesis or dissertation committee.

-5. The Office of Graduate Studies will review the committee membership for adherence to policy.
+5. The Graduate School will review the committee membership for adherence to policy.

 6. There must be an announced, public proposal of the thesis or dissertation.

 7. There must be an announced, public defense of the completed thesis or dissertation.

 8. All graduate students who are working on their thesis or dissertation and have completed all other credit requirements for their degree program must remain in continuous enrollment by enrolling in at least one thesis or dissertation credit for each subsequent semester until the completion of the thesis or dissertation.